github/docs/content/code-security/code-scanning/enabling-code-scanning/configuring-default-setup-for-code-scanning-at-scale.md

 {% ifversion security-configurations %} You can enable default setup for all eligible repositories in your organization.
 For more information, see "[AUTOTITLE](/code-security/securing-your-organization/introduction-to-securing-your-organization-at-scale/about-enabling-security-features-at-scale)."
 {% else %}
-Through the "Code security and analysis" page of your organization's settings, you can enable default setup for all eligible repositories in your organization.
+Through the "Code security" page of your organization's settings, you can enable default setup for all eligible repositories in your organization.
 For more information on repository eligibility, see "[Eligible repositories for {% data variables.product.prodname_codeql %} default setup at scale](#eligible-repositories-default-setup)."

 {% data reusables.code-scanning.beta-org-enable-all %}